pytroll/pytroll/web/source/index.rst

 * pyorbital_ for computing satellite orbital parameters and reading TLE's
 * pycoast_ for putting coast lines on an image
+* python-geotiepoints_ for interpolating (and extrapolation) geographic tiepoints.

 .. _DMI: http://www.dmi.dk
 .. _SMHI: http://www.smhi.se